pjsmith404/pjs-plant-planner/README.md

 # To Do

-- Add the ability to save and load maps.
+- Add the ability to import background images to layout plants on.
+- Ditch the MapFrame class and just create a frame with the MapCanvas class at the top level.
 - (Sorta) Make some nicer icons for plants.
 I might turn this into a drop down of plant types to choose when adding.
 - Colour plant icons based on whether they are planted or not.
 - Add some validation of the date so the planted time actually is a date.
-- Add drawing of shapes and changing up colours so the map is more customisable.

 # Time Worked

-10 hrs
+11 hrs